- Student AffairsStudent Affairs

 - Fines for damage, obstruction or tampering with a fire suppression system range from $100 to $500, with the cost of repair and the potential for judicial and criminal charges.

-- Storage areas are monitored by the Amherst College Custodial Department, Environmental Health and Safety and the Town of Amherst.
+Storage areas are monitored by the Amherst College Custodial Department, the Office of Environmental Health and Safety and the Town of Amherst.

 - Aisles must be adequate in width and passable.